ABCs of Accounting and Bookkeeping for Airbnb Investors

 What expenses can be deducted from Airbnb's income?

-Generally, expenses deducted from rental income are considered to be direct or indirect.
-Direct expenses are incurred solely for the purpose of running an Airbnb.
+Generally, expenses deducted from rental income are considered direct or indirect.
+Direct expenses are incurred solely to run an Airbnb.
 Indirect expenses are costs associated with owning a rental property.

 Direct expenses: